victor3dptz/victor3dptz.github.io/index.md

 ![Main Logo](/assets/serverheader.jpg)

-If you are an author of any article published here and you wish to remove it, please [contact me](http://www.google.com/recaptcha/mailhide/d?k=01veliQERnOsSbdb6NNPSRPQ==&c=QUGRsenLNRgI6V8ZikGfwuAAVDGV11rXXMscOAjELiA=).
+If you are an author of any article published here and you want me to remove it, please [contact me](http://www.google.com/recaptcha/mailhide/d?k=01veliQERnOsSbdb6NNPSRPQ==&c=QUGRsenLNRgI6V8ZikGfwuAAVDGV11rXXMscOAjELiA=).

 ### Linux
 ![Linux](/assets/linux.gif)